pybender/cloudml/doc/_build/html/_sources/getting_started.txt

 Describing features
 -------------------

-For create new model you should describe model features json file.
-You can found info about format in :ref:`Feature JSON file format<features>` chapter of this documentaion.
+In order to create a new model, the model features json file must be described.
+Information on format can be found within the :ref:`Feature JSON file format<features>` chapter contained in this documentaion.

-Firts we should define the classifier:
+First, the classifier must be defined:
     .. literalinclude:: _static/features.json
         :language: json
         :lines: 3-6